adamqqqplay/d7y.io/versioned_docs/version-v2.0.9/setup/runtime/singularity/oras_resource_client.md

-This method of image pull through Dragonfly is more efficient when compared to proxy method as it avoids TLS termination, reduces CPU time and download time as it creates hardlink(insead of copy) for subsequent file download after downloading the image from source for first time .
+This method of image pull through Dragonfly is more efficient when compared to proxy method as it avoids TLS termination, reduces CPU time and download time as it creates hardlink(insead of copy) for subsequent file download after downloading the image from source for first time.

 ## Quick Start {#quick-start}

 ### Step 1: Configure dfget daemon {#step-1-configure-dfget-daemon}

-To use oras resource client to pull image ensure below configuraion in `/etc/dragonfly/dfget.yaml:` .
+To use oras resource client to pull image ensure below configuraion in `/etc/dragonfly/dfget.yaml:`.

 ```yaml
 # Peer task storage option.